nizamphoenix/govt-hack-2020/README.md

     covid-19 is the disease.SARS-CoV-2  is the virus.
   - There are 7 types of coronaviruses known among which SARS-CoV and MERS-CoV are detrimental than HCoV
   ![corona](https://github.com/nizamphoenix/govt-hack-2020/blob/master/Screenshot%20from%202020-08-15%2022-32-47.png)
+  - Viruses like these need a host to survive like us,humans and their chance of survival increases if the host doesn't fall sick.
+    For instance, the virus that caused covid-19 is often paired with bats in the news and other media because amalgamated with bats and did not bother them,however, there are debilitating effects when such a virus intrudes into the human world, and is insidious during the transmission.
+    This is exactly what happened with SARS in 2002, it emerged in an animal market in China where the meat did make contact with a bat infected with SARS, and we know that it doesn't bother bats much.